pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/Fetching.md

 It is also possible to execute multiple database queries to fetch data for your features.
 This can be useful for performing several queries in a single database transaction:

-Each instance of `@FetchAll` in a feature executes their queries in a separate transaction.
+Each instance of `@FetchAll` and `@FetchOne` executes their queries in a separate transaction and manage separate observations of the database.
 So, if we wanted to query for all completed reminders, along with a total count of reminders (completed and uncompleted), we could do so like this:

 ```swift
 @FetchOne(Reminder.count())